andresribeiro/ciara/README.md

 ✔ What is your app name? my-website
 ✔ What is the IP address of the server?
 127.0.0.1
 ✔ Which port is your application running on?
 3000
-✔ Would you like to setup a domain?
+✔ Would you like to set up a domain?
 Yes
 ✔ Enter your domain: example.com
 ciara.config.json created.
 ```